New farmers need better training and higher tech jobs

 Agriculture is a big part of Australia’s national economy.
 In fact, it contributes roughly 3% of the GDP and employs 4% of the total workforce directly.
 Despite agriculture’s contribution to the GDP may seem small, raw and unprocessed agricultural commodities contribute about a quarter of Australia’s total export earnings annually.

-However over the last few years, weather has been a downfall in the Australian farming and agriculture production.
+However, over the last few years, the weather has been a downfall in Australian farming and agriculture production.
 Our notable characteristic is the extent to which net farm income varies from year to year.
-Australia’s weather is subject to extreme fluctuations, which has an impact on annual production and ultimately on farm income.
+Australia’s weather is subject to extreme fluctuations, which has an impact on the annual production and ultimately on farm income.

 With technology and training, farming has never been more efficient and easy.
 Read this article for more details: https://www.watoday.com.au/business/workplace/new-farmers-need-better-training-and-higher-tech-jobs-20190311-p513co.html